California Baptist University: 2000s through present day

-The School of Music was established in 2002, and the Bonnie G. Metcalf School of Education followed in 2003.
-The same year, the university complex, known as the Yeager Center, was opened, housing classrooms, administration offices, the cafeteria, computer labs, and professors' offices.
+To accommodate growth, CBU added new academic programs, student housing, and facilities.
+In 2001, the previously acquired Willow Wood Apartments and Pine Creek Villas were consolidated as University Place Apartments.
+The School of Music was established in 2002, and the Dr. Bonnie G. Metcalf School of Education followed in 2003.
+That same year, the Eugene and Billie Yeager University Center was completed, housing classrooms, administration offices, the cafeteria, computer labs, and faculty offices.
+In 2004, Phase I of The Cottages student housing was completed.
+The School of Nursing was established in 2005, and the School of Engineering was established in 2007.